GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Media_Ecology/Vince_Gilligan_Climbing_out_of_Social_Media_Cesspool.md

 * "Eternal September or the September that never ended was a **cultural phenomenon during a period beginning around late 1993** and early 1994, when Internet service providers began offering Usenet access to many new users" https://en.wikipedia.org/wiki/Eternal_September

+* Also 1993: "In the world of Baudrillard **social relations have disappeared between humans**, because humans have begun to disappear.
+In fact Baudrillard thinks that reality itself is in the process of disappearing." - Texan Rick Roderick, Duke University https://rickroderick.org/308-baudrillard-fatal-strategies-1993/

 Usenet is Social Media.
 The Fall of education and self-awareness of the { Neil Postman, Marshall McLUhan } hive mind media ecology woke / wake literacy.
 The Original Sin of Romans 11:32 F.A.Q.
 R.T.F.M. abandonment off those binary trees of passed-down knowledge and comprehension of ecological media peering.
 Not what we had with [Quantum](http://www.concentric-literature.url.tw/issues/Idealism/7.pdf) Link precursor brand generation / CompuServe commercial, the America On-Line [saturation of media medium](https://americanhistory.si.edu/collections/object/nmah_1395721).

 &nbsp;